globalbioticinteractions/fishbase/README.md

 When using, please attribute respective software packages as well as FishBase itself:
 Froese, R. and D. Pauly.
 Editors.
 2016.
 FishBase.
 World Wide Web electronic publication. www.fishbase.org, version (10/2016).

 Also, when using specific records, please cite the original data source referenced in the dataset.

+This dataset is also made available through http://globalbioticinteractions.org .